 As mentioned above, the maximum load capacity of this 375 lbs.
 There is no specified height accommodation, but anyone who is at most 6-foot tall can lounge on this one.
 If you’re digitally inclined, you can charge your phone or device at around 5.5 feet away from the power outlet.

-- ✅RECLINE IN COMFORT AND STYLE: With overstuffed padding, soft, supple faux leather, heating and vibration options, full reclining, and a...
+- Recline in Comfort and Style: With overstuffed padding, soft faux leather, heating and vibration options, full reclining, and a handy remote...

-- ✅SOOTHING HEATING FUNCTION: A heating function in the waist area warms and soothes the body's aches and pains as you sit and recline,...
+- Soothing Heating Function: A heating function in the waist area warms and helps soothe the body's aches and pains as you sit and recline....

-- ✅VIBRATING FUNCTION THROUGHOUT: A total of eight vibrating massage motors target four zones in the upper and lower back, thighs and calves...
+- Vibrating Function Throughout: This recliner chair has a total of eight vibrating massage motors that target four zones in the upper and...